 John Oates - Reunion album

 John Oates 2024

 A total of twelve tracks, including a cover of Country Folk icon John Prine’s “Long Monday,” a lovely new mix of the 2008 Oates song “I Found Love,” plus acoustic and live recordings, there is a lot to Reunion.
-Altogether, the album feels like a glimpse into Oates’ deepest thoughts.
+Altogether, the album feels like a glimpse into Oates’ most profound thoughts.
 The songs bleed emotion and introspective views on life, family, and what truly matters.
 Matched with Oates’ bluesy singing, natural guitar progressions, and melodies, Reunion is a smooth mix of Folk Rock that will immediately please.

+John Oates - Reunion album